-Most school-wide Lesson Study in the U.S. has been built by teachers who have invited colleagues into their work by making presentations at faculty meetings, inviting colleagues to observe and discuss research lessons, or holding research lessons open to all teachers at the school.
+Most school-wide Lesson Study has been built by teachers who find opportunities to share their work with colleagues–who make presentations at faculty meetings, and invite colleagues observe and discuss research lessons.

 Lesson Study has spread across the U.S. as teachers have presented their work in public lessons, at conferences, and in educational journals.
 Your Teaching-Learning Plan and reflections on what the cycle has taught you may constitute the core of a presentation, report, or journal article.

 You can find examples of such articles in Language Arts, where Jackie Hurd and Lori Ricciardo-Musso shared their learning from a lesson study cycle on comprehension of expository text, and in History Teacher, where Alameda County (California) teachers describe a cycle focused on increasing student understanding of the economic and moral dimensions of slavery.
 More recently, Alex Laughlin-Johansen presented a 4th grade research lesson on fractions at the National Council of Teachers of Mathematics regional conference in Chicago.